indiqusdocs/stpi/docs/Guide/Networking/IPv4-basedNetworking/UsingRemoteAccessVPNwithVPC.md

 2. To enable the switch for the Remote Access VPN, navigate to VPC, Click the **Manage VPN access** available under the **IPv4 ADDRESSES** section, then click the **Remote Access (L2TP)** option.
    ![Ipv4 Address](img/Remote2.png)
    ![Manage VPN Access](img/ManageVPNaccess.png)
-3. This will also enable the **Remote Access VPN** button for the VPC’s default IP.
+3. This also enables the **Remote Access VPN** button for the VPC’s default IP.
 Click the button to copy the pre-shared key (PSK) and the IP range from the dialog box to use in your VPN client.
    ![Presharedkey](img/PreSharedkey.png)
-4. Additionally, you’ll need to add VPN user credentials here.
+4. Add VPN user credentials here.

 To test this configuration, you can open the VPN client on your local system and try connecting to the VPC.